• Charging

 Our three golden rules for charging on EV road trips:

-1. Stop rapid charging around 80% full (any more takes much longer); 2.
-Plan to stop before you hit 20% (better for your nerves and battery); 3.
-Choose your network wisely.
+1. Stop charging when you get to 80% (any more takes much longer); 2.
+Plan to stop driving at 20% (better for both battery and peace of mind); 3.
+Stick to the best networks.
 Our top picks are: Instavolt, Osprey, MFG and Gridserve.

-The good news is that road trips in an electric car are getting easier and easier, with faster chargers – and more of them – dotted along A-roads and motorways.
-But, although there are more reliable chargers, there are also more EVs on the road, so you are still better off doing a little planning before you set off on a long trip.
+The good news is that road trips in an electric car are getting easier and easier, with faster chargers – and more of them – dotted across the UK.
+But, although there are more chargers and they are more reliable, there are also more EVs on the road, so you are still better off doing a little planning before you set off on a long trip.
+Here are the top eight EV route planning apps we tested:

 Zap-Map